It’s leg day, and you’re torn between whether to deploy the popular squat or the trusty leg press to give your quads a burn inducing workout.

-Are leg presses and squats the same?
+Are the squat and leg press the same?

 As we assessed before, the squat goes a little further than the leg press because it also targets your abs and hips, whereas the leg press by nature does not do this as it only involves movement of the legs.